 - Idiot Ball: Despite being the first one to realize how worrying their children's behavior and the scene in the nursery was and being very fearful of it throughout the story, Lydia lets the kids play in the nursery one last time after George turned it off, saying she doesn't see the harm in it.

 - Job-Stealing Robot: Lydia has come consider their fully automated house to be this."That's just it.
-I feel like I dont belong here.
+I feel like I donít belong here.
 The house is wife and mother now, and nursemaid.
 Can I compete with an African veldt?
 Can I give a bath and scrub the children as efficiently or quickly as the automatic scrub bath can?
 I cannot."

 - Kids Are Cruel: Your parents want to shut down your favorite playroom?
 Kill them!
+Even worse, they've been fantasizing about lions eating their parents long before George is worried about the playroom and instead had grounded Peter for a different misdemeanor.

 - Parental Substitute: Child psychologist David McClean warns George and Lydia that their children have come to view the nursery, and on a larger scale the house, as this, and see their actual, biological parents as a threat to this substitute parent

 - Parents as People: George and Lydia are a loving couple who care deeply about each other and their kids, but who unintentionally neglect them since the robot house does an inhumanly perfect job of looking after them than they do.
 To their credit, they realize this and resolve to fix things.
+Unfortunately, this ends up killing them; the kids throw such a huge temper tantrum that Lydia convinces George that a few more minutes in the playroom won't hurt them, and George finally agrees to shut them up.

 - Self-Made Orphan: At the end of the story, Peter and Wendy trap their parents in the nursery and have the (holographic) lions eat them.
+Then they host a tea party on the veldt just as Dr. McClean arrives.

 - Smart House: The Hadley family is living in one called "The Happylife Home".
 It cost a fortune, and by the end of the story the parents are completely creeped out by it and plan to move out.